 - Create an action plan to offer Extension programming to military families.

 Continuing Education Credit

-- The American Association for Family and Consumer Sciences (AAFCS) for CFCS.
+- Certified in Family and Consumer Sciences (CFCS): This course has been approved for 1.5 CE credits from the American Association for Family and Consumer Sciences (AAFCS) for CFCS.

-- Certificates of Attendance will be available for providers interested in documenting their professional development hours.
+- Certificates of Attendance are available for those interested in documenting professional development training activities.